biodatamining/biomina-lunch-talks/_posts/2000-01-02-current-schedule.md

 ### Friday 22th of February 12:00-13:30 CMI G.006

 * **Prof. Kristel Van Steen** - ULiege: From Biomarker Discovery to Clinical Trials in Precision Medicine
-* **Dr. Bart Cuypers** - UAntwerpen and ITM: Systems Biology of Trypanosomatids: How (multi-) omics integration can be used to gain a deep understanding of the molecular adaption of pathogens.
+* **Dr. Bart Cuypers** - UAntwerp and ITM: Systems Biology of Trypanosomatids: How (multi-) omics integration can be used to gain a deep understanding of the molecular adaption of pathogens.

 ### Friday 29th of March 12:00-13:30 _room TBA_